scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 +++

 Sometimes, you want the "top N" elements from each list, rather than the "top 1."
-Awkward Array doesn't ([yet](https://github.com/scikit-hep/awkward-1.0/issues/554)) have a function for the "top N" elements, but it can be done with [ak.sort](https://awkward-array.readthedocs.io/en/latest/_auto/ak.sort.html) and a slice.
+Awkward Array doesn't ([yet](https://github.com/scikit-hep/awkward-1.0/issues/554)) have a function for the "top N" elements, but it can be done with {func}`ak.sort` and a slice.

 ```{code-cell} ipython3
 ak.sort(array, axis=1)